What is Dimethyl sulfoxide?

 What is DMSO made from?

 DMSO, or dimethyl sulfoxide, is a paper-making byproduct.
 It originates from a substance found in wood.
-As from the mid-1800s, DMSO has been used as an industrial solvent.
+Since the mid-1800s, DMSO has been used as an industrial solvent.
 DMSO has been approved by the FDA as a prescription drug for treating symptoms of painful bladder syndrome.

 Is DMSO denser than water?